ElusiveSpirit/django-dev-protector/README.md

 Usage
 -----
-You save your django SECRET_KEY from settings
+You need to save your django SECRET_KEY from settings first
 ```
 SECRET_KEY = '...
 ```